medic/cht-docs/README.md

 ## Build dependencies

-The documentation site uses [Hugo](https://gohugo.io/) including the extended version of Hugo.
-Version v0.122 is used per (see #https://github.com/medic/cht-docs/issues/1302) as denoted in `.tool-versions` [file](https://github.com/medic/cht-docs/blob/main/.tool-versions).
+The documentation site uses [Hugo](https://gohugo.io/) including the extended version of Hugo (see `.tool-versions` [file](https://github.com/medic/cht-docs/blob/main/.tool-versions) for specific version).

 To proceed, please choose one of the three options below of Docker, native packages or using `asdf` then proceed to ["Run Hugo" below](#run-hugo) to start your local instance.